siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 Note that the max velocity is *per-axis*.
 Diagonal / multi-axis traverses will actually occur at the fastest speed the combined set of axes and the geometry will allow, and may be faster than the individual axis max velocities.
 For example, max velocity for X and Y are set to 1000 mm/min.
 For a 45 degree traverse in X and Y the toolhead would travel at 1414.21 mm/min.

 <pre>
-$xvm=1200        sets X maximum velocity (G0) to 1200 mm/min - assuming G21 is active (i.e. the machine is in MM mode)
+$xvm=1200       Set X maximum velocity (G0) to 1200 mm/min - assuming G21 is active (i.e. the machine is in MM mode)
-$zvm=30.0        sets Z to 30 inches per minute - assuming G20 is active (i.e. inches mode)
+$zvm=30.0       Set Z to 30 inches per minute - assuming G20 is active (i.e. inches mode)
-$avm=36000       sets A to 100 revolutions per minute (360 * 100)
+$avm=36000      Set A to 100 revolutions per minute (360 * 100)
 </pre>

 ### $xFR - Feed Rate maximum